Question 461 of 1,020

 What is the correct answer to this question?

-The correct answer is: Precision — Precision measures the proportion of positive identifications that were actually correct.
-High precision means fewer false positives (healthy patients incorrectly told they have the disease).
-Recall measures the proportion of actual positives that were correctly identified.
-F1 score is a harmonic mean of precision and recall.
-Accuracy is misleading when classes are imbalanced.
-Since the priority is to minimize false positives, precision is the most appropriate metric.
+The correct answer is: Precision — Precision measures the proportion of positive identifications that are actually correct.
+In this scenario, the hospital wants to minimize false positives (healthy patients incorrectly told they might have the disease).
+Optimizing precision directly reduces false positives, which is the stated goal.

 What should I do if I get this AI-900 question wrong?